 2019 thus far has been all about contrasting tile trends.
-On one end of the spectrum there’s a demand for energising hues such as Pantone’s Colour of the Year “Living Coral”, while also a movement towards dark, moody styles.
+On the other end, there’s a demand for energising hues such as Pantone’s Colour of the Year “Living Coral”.
+There is also a movement towards dark and moody tile styles.

 Here at Stone & Tile Studio, we’re welcoming the colder months with beautiful, clean yet mysterious tiles that are stylistically versatile.

-The shift towards darker tones is seen predominantly in kitchen and bathrooms, and can be perfectly married with earthy green interiors or bold, brassy and gold features for an industrial feel.
+The shift towards dark and moody tile tones is seen predominantly in kitchen and bathrooms.
+This can be perfectly married with earthy green interiors or bold, brassy and gold features for an industrial feel.

 Super-sized slab tiles

 Extra-large porcelain and marble tile slabs took off last year and continues to be in high demand.
-Looks like Calcutta and Carrrara marble, while are commonly seen in the grand foyer of boutique hotels, is now used to add luxury to the living areas of the home.
+Looks like Calcutta and Carrrara marble is now used to add luxury to the living areas of the home.
+These are commonly seen in the grand foyer of boutique hotels.
 The 2019 Cersaie exhibition featured large format marble tiles with fine, elegant, veining in polished finishes heavily last year – on floors, cabinetry cladding, benchtops, walls and even ceilings.

-If you’re looking for something a little more underground, the metropolitan deterioration style can offer an edgy, New York loft aesthetic for the living areas of your home.
+If you’re looking for something a little more underground, the metropolitan deterioration style will do.
+This style can offer an edgy, New York loft aesthetic for the living areas of your home.
 Designed from the tarnishing of steel and the distinct patterns on old warehouse windows, our Camden Tube range is a must-see.

 Refined concrete-look tiles

 There’s something so effortlessly chic and stylish about a monochrome palette, which is no wonder why it’s been so popular for the past few years.
 Our Trex 3 stone look tile comes in large format, and makes for a luxurious grand entry way or as a statement in your master suite.
-The trick to pulling off the monochrome look is to inject some personality and luxe features by pairing it with metallics.
+The trick to pulling off the monochrome look is to inject some personality and luxe features.
+This is done by pairing it with metallics.